AidanG1/Remedy/README.md

 ## 🔮Potential for Growth<a name="future"></a>
    - Multiple language support
-   - Chatbot with more accurately responses to user input for expedited resource suggestion
+   - Chatbot with more training to user input for expedited resource suggestion
    - Option for users to share statistics about the type of crisis they are facing to Rice health services for more accurate mental health reporting

 ## 🤖Techstack<a name="tech"></a>